 - By bluffing - You force your opponent to fold before a showdown.

-To make sure you don't confuse Texas Hold'em with other forms of poker, here's a quick rundown of some online gambling poker variants:
+To make sure you don't confuse Texas Hold'em with other forms of poker, here's a quick rundown of some of the variants:

 Casino Hold'em: Beat the dealer and get paid when you have a ranked hand.

 Ten High Hold'em: Like Casino Hold'em, except players earn big bonuses for hands that include a ten.

 Mulligan Poker: In Mulligan Poker, you are dealt five cards.
 Players have the option of keeping their hand or calling Mulligan and getting five new cards.
 The dealer will also be able to take a mulligan if they have king high or lower.
 Beat the dealer and win.

 Pai Gow Poker: In Pai Gow you are dealt seven cards.
 Players then make two hands: a two card hand and a five card hand.
 Both these hands go heads up against the dealer with the player able to win both, tie and lose both.